Giles Buckner Cooke: Episcopal Church

 After surviving a severe illness early in his Confederate service, Cooke was baptized into the Christian faith in July 1861.
 His diary shows that when he tried to help his fellow soldiers, as in the Bragg affair of May 30, 1862, he did so within a self-consciously Christian context.
 After his army service ended in April 1865, Cooke returned to Petersburg and began to study to become a teacher and Episcopal priest.
 He chose African-American education, in which he took executive roles from the start.
 He headed a segregated Sunday school, affiliated with St. Paul Episcopal Church in Petersburg, in 1867-1868.
 Cooke was then appointed principal of Petersburg's Elementary School #1, also for black children, and served in this role in 1868-1871.
 Elementary School #1 is said to have been the first public school for African-Americans in Virginia.

 Cooke also pursued religious life after the close of the war.
 He was ordained as a deacon of the Episcopal Church in 1871, and withdrew from public-school education at this time.
 He organized a series of private schools for African-Americans, all of them in Petersburg and affiliated with the Episcopal church, in 1871-1885.
 He was named a rector in 1873, and ordained as a priest in 1874.
 Cooke then served in a series of pulpits and educational leadership positions in Maryland, Kentucky, and Virginia from 1885 through 1917, being named a convocational dean in 1898.
 He concluded his service as rector of All Saints Episcopal Church in his birth city, Portsmouth, Virginia, in 1915-17.
 He died on February 4, 1937, at his home in Mathews County, Virginia.

 Legacy

 As a priest and rector, Cooke married twice.
 His first marriage, to Martha Southall Cooke (1870-1894), was childless.
-Cooke married Sarah Grosh in 1898; this second marriage produced three children, including Cooke's second son John Warren Cooke.
+Cooke married Sarah Katharine Grosh in 1898; this second marriage produced three children, including Cooke's second son John Warren Cooke.
 In his retirement, Cooke was granted various honors consistent with his status as an ordained minister and survivor of the senior Southern officer corps.
 He was named chaplain general of the Confederate Memorial Association and assistant chaplain general of the United Confederate Veterans.
 He made himself available for interviews, by pro-Southern historians such as Douglas Southall Freeman, as a living link to General Robert E. Lee and Lee's military staff and inner circle.

 Cooke kept a diary throughout the Civil War, and also compiled various personal papers.
 These resources have been deposited in the Virginia Historical Society in Richmond.